Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

-In addition, there are six `measurements' of the so-called $\pi^- p$ ES `total-nuclear' cross section, obtained from measurements of the PTCS after the EM contributions of the Coulomb peak (as well as the contributions of the Coulomb-nuclear interference) are removed.
-The proper treatment of these data is described in Ref.~\cite{nord1} (see Section `The total cross section' therein); in regard to the estimates for this quantity, the suggestion of Ref.~\cite{nord1} is to use the corrected (i.e., not the hadronic) phase shifts in the definitions of the partial-wave amplitudes and omit the Coulomb phase shift (and, of course, the direct Coulomb amplitude).
-The measurements and the predictions, based on the fits to both the tDB$_{+/-}$ and to the tDB$_{+/0}$, are given in Table \ref{tab:ReproductionTNCS}.
-Despite the fact that the uncertainties in the measurements are too large to enable safe conclusions, the prediction based on the fits of the ETH model to the tDB$_{+/0}$ again comes closer to the measurements.
+In addition, there are six estimates for the so-called $\pi^- p$ total-nuclear cross section, obtained from measurements of the PTCS after the EM contributions of the Coulomb peak (as well as those of the Coulomb-nuclear interference) are removed.
+The proper treatment of these data is outlined in Ref.~\cite{Tromborg1977} (see Section `The total cross section' therein): the suggestion is to use the corrected (i.e., not the hadronic) phase shifts in the definitions of the partial-wave amplitudes and omit the Coulomb phase shift (and, of course, the direct Coulomb amplitude).
+The measurements and the predictions, based on the fits to both the tDB$_{+/-}$ and the tDB$_{+/0}$, are given in Table \ref{tab:ReproductionTNCS}.
+Although the uncertainties in the measurements are large to enable safe conclusions, the prediction based on the tDB$_{+/0}$ comes closer to the measurements.

+An interesting conclusion may be drawn after performing an analysis of all values obtained in this section.
+Defining the ratio of corresponding cross sections as $r_i=\sigma^{\rm exp}_i/\sigma^{\rm th}_i$, where $\sigma^{\rm exp}_i$ stands for an experimentally obtained cross section (PTCS or TCS) and $\sigma^{\rm th}_i$ denotes the corresponding prediction from either tDB (i.e., from the tDB$_{+/-}$ or from the tDB$_{+/0}$), one may obtain average values $\avg{r_i}$ separately for the two options of selecting the BLS.
+The solution, obtained from the tDB$_{+/0}$ fits, accounts for the experimental data better: \begin{itemize} \item $\avg{r_i} = 0.955(21)$ for the results using the fits to the tDB$_{+/-}$ and \item $\avg{r_i} = 1.001(22)$ for those obtained from the fits to the tDB$_{+/0}$. \end{itemize} The reason that the solution, obtained from the tDB$_{+/0}$, does a better job is because the largest component in the $\pi^- p$ PTCSs and TCSs relates to a $\pi^- p$ CX observable (i.e., to the $\pi^- p$ CX TCS), which (not surprisingly) is accounted for better by the solution obtained from the tDB$_{+/0}$ fits.